The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

 The 1990s and 2000s saw Evans move from cult club favourite to national star.
-He starred in the BBC sitcom The Great Outdoors, fronted his own sketch-and-sitcom vehicle Lee Evans: So What Now?, and landed character roles in Hollywood films including Mousehunt, There's Something About Mary, The Martins, The Medallion and Freeze Frame.
+He fronted the BAFTA-nominated Channel 4 slapstick series The World of Lee Evans and his own sitcom So What Now?, and landed character roles in Hollywood films including Funny Bones, The Fifth Element, Mouse Hunt, There's Something About Mary, The Ladies Man, The Martins, The Medallion and Freeze Frame.
 But it was live stand-up that remained his kingdom.
-Tours such as The Different Planet Tour, Big Live at the O2 and Monsters sold millions of tickets and set a Guinness World Record for the most tickets sold by a solo stand-up on a single tour.
+Tours such as Different Planet, Wired and Wonderful, XL, Big and Roadrunner played to millions, and in 2005 he set a world record for the biggest comedy audience for a solo act β€” 10,108 people at the Manchester Arena.

 Comedy Style